malikosbourne/osint-portfolio-Malik/projects/coca-cola-investigation.md

 ## Research Questions
 - What is the scope of Coca-Cola's transparent traffic light system implementation?
 (All cans, specific products, vendor-specific?)
 - Do Coca-Cola bottles also feature transparent traffic light systems, or is this limited to cans?
-- How does Coca-Cola's voluntary labeling compare to what mandatory traffic light labeling would require?
+- How does Coca-Cola's voluntary labelling compare to what mandatory traffic light labelling would require?

 ## Data Sources
 - [Source 1]